Reinami/.dotfiles/README.md

 # Portable Development Enviornment

+This is my own personal development environment meant to be spun up on any machine anywhere.
+You can use it if you want i guess, but it's mean't for me so i won't make any changes to any of it outside of what i want.

 Simply load up any OS command prompt (preferably WSL using ubuntu for now, anything else is untested) and run this command:

 ```